KLab-UT/NGS_mapping_and_phylodist/README.md

  "frozen"\*\*
  genomes
 of the parthenogenetic species.
 If no variation is present in Nuc-Mt genes between hybridizing species, then a source other than reduced compatibility between the divergent genomes is responsible for the reduced performance in parthenogens (e.g., intra-genomic interactions).
 As a first step in this project, we will simply be examining which reference genome is the best to map to.
-We will make quantitative comparisons to 6 annottated reference genomes: The common wall lizard (*Podarcis muralis*), the aeolian wall lizard (*Podarcis raffonei*), the false girdled lizard (*Hemicordylus capensis*), the eastern fence
+We will make quantitative comparisons to 6 annottated reference genomes: The common wall lizard (*Podarcis muralis*), the aeolian wall lizard (*Podarcis raffonei*), the sand lizard (*Lacerta agilis*), the false girdled lizard (*Hemicordylus capensis*), the eastern fence lizard (*Sceloporus undulatus*), and the Burmese python (*Python bivittatus*).

 ---